koeunchoi/lab/_pages/participate/temp.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/Research_AIS1.png){: style="width: 200px; float: right; border: 50px"}

-**Who**: Children ages 3 to 5 years who speak English, have not yet started kindergarten, and live in the New River Valley and surrounding areas, and their parents.
+**Who**: Children ages 3 to 5 years who speak English, have not yet started kindergarten, and live in the New River Valley and surrounding areas of Virginia, USA, and their parents.

 **What**: 5 home-visit sessions (20 min each)
 - During two sessions, children will play math and word games.